yassato/BIO373/README.md

 ## Directory
 ### QTL
-R script and input data for the QTL practice using r/qtl
+R script and input data for the QTL exercise using r/qtl

 ### GAPIT
-R script and input data for the GWAS/GS practice using GAPIT
+R script and input data for the GWAS/GS exercise using GAPIT